AnkitaSK/Wander/README.md

 # Wander
-this app enables you to track your walk with images.
+this app enables you to track your walk outside with by dowloading and showing nearby images.

 App features